denisecase/basic-setup-for-bigdata/README.md

 ```

-**Troubleshooting**: If the java command does not work, be sure you have closed your PowerShell window used to install OpenJDK, and opened a new PowerShell window.
+**Troubleshooting**: If a version command does not work, be sure you have closed your PowerShell window, and opened a new PowerShell window.
+You may also try restarting your machine.

 ### Upgrade Periodically